dadoonet/fscrawler/README.md

 It also applies to directory names.
 So if you want to ignore `.ignore` dir, just add `.ignore` as an excluded name.
 Note that `includes` does not apply to directory names but only to filenames.

+By default, FS crawler will exclude files starting with `~`.

 #### Indexing JSon docs